GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   </div>
 </div>

-The Fast IDentity Online 2 Community of Action, along with content developed by the Phishing Resistant Authenticator Working Group of the ICAM Subcommittee and a brainstorming session at the October 2023 FIDO Authenticate conference, developed this playbook to help agencies understand phishing-resistant authentication and plan a phishing-resistant authenticator pilot.
+The Fast IDentity Online 2 Community of Action, along with content developed by the ICAM Subcommittee Phishing Resistant Authenticator Working Group and a brainstorming session at the October 2023 FIDO Authenticate conference, developed this playbook to help agencies understand phishing-resistant authentication and plan a phishing-resistant authenticator pilot.
 This playbook will be updated as the standards evolve and more forms of phishing-resistant authenticators are identified.

 In collaboration with the FIDO2 CoA members, the FIDO Alliance also published a sister publication on more FIDO-specific areas.
 See the [FIDO White Paper on FIDO Alliance Guidance for U.S. Government Agency Deployment of FIDO Authentication](https://fidoalliance.org/white-paper-fido-alliance-guidance-for-u-s-government-agency-deployment-of-fido-authentication/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.